Metatrichoniscoides celticus

-Metatrichoniscoides celticus is a species of woodlouse in the family Trichoniscidae.
-It is found only on maritime cliffs in the Vale of Glamorgan from Ogmore-by-Sea to St. Donat's, and is considered near threatened because of its small population.
+Metatrichoniscoides celticus, also known as the Celtic Woodlouse, is a species of woodlouse in the family Trichoniscidae.
+It is an endemic species to the British Isles, and was previously found only on maritime cliffs in the Vale of Glamorgan from Ogmore-by-Sea to St. Donat's, until 2019, when a specimen was discovered on the island of Anglesey in north Wales.
+In 2020, the species was discovered in England for the first time, found at an allotment in Bristol.